flash62au/EngineDriver_Home/docs/operation/operation.rst

   **Activating the IPLS Sounds via DCC Functions / Function Buttons**

-  The Bell and Horn/Whistle (long) can be activated by the DCC Function buttons (F1 and F2) if the ``F1 and F2 activate Bell and Horn?`` preference is set.
+  The Bell and Horn/Whistle (long) can be activated by the DCC Function buttons (F1 and F2) if the `F1 and F2 activate Bell and Horn? <../configuration/preferences.html#f1-and-f2-activate-bell-and-horn>`_ preference is set.

   **Activating the IPLS Sounds via Gamepad keys**